ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 Household moves
 '''''''''''''''

-The at-risk population for household moves is non-GQ households **with more than one person** in the US (or equivalently, their reference people).
+The at-risk population for household moves is non-GQ households **with more than one person** in the US (or, equivalently, the reference people of such households).
 This at-risk population should be stratified by age group, sex, and race/ethnicity **of the household's reference person**.
 On each time step, within each stratum, the corresponding household migration rate **per household-year** should be applied to determine the households that should move.

-A new state and PUMA should be selected for the household according to the weights in the PUMA to PUMA flows input file **where the source_ST and source_PUMA columns match the household's current state and PUMA**, respectively.
+A new state and PUMA should be selected for the household according to the proportions in the "Destination PUMA proportions by source PUMA" input file **where the state and PUMA columns match the household's current state and PUMA**.
 (If the simulation's catchment area is only certain states/PUMAs, this file should be filtered to only the sources and destinations in the simulation catchment area.)
 The household should be assigned a new address, with the same procedure used at initialization.

-All simulants in the household that are employed should change jobs, with the same procedure used for a spontaneous employment change event.
+All simulants in the household that are of working age should change jobs, with the same procedure used for a spontaneous employment change event.

 All other attributes of the household and simulants (including relationship to reference person)